 - To make a high quality lightweight mirror blank, all the glass components must come from the same piece of glass.
-This permit a zero tension differential in the substrat. - The center on gravity (COG) of a disk of glass, when bended, do not contribute much to it's structural strenght.
+This permit a zero tension differential in the substrat. - The center of gravity (COG) of a disk of glass, when bended, do not contribute much to it's structural strenght.
 When the COG is ''evacuated'', it will have less flexture because of the reduced weight.
-This permit to have an ultra lightweight mirror blank to very sturdy. - The sandwich mirror blank configuration have about 1/3 to 1/5 of the weight of a equivalent thichness of a solid disk.
-Also it have about 3.5 the surface of a classic mirror blank.
+This permit to have an ultra lightweight mirror blank that are very sturdy. - The sandwich mirror blank configuration have about 1/4 to 1/8 of the weight of a equivalent thichness of a solid disk.
+Also it have about up to 4.5 the surface of a classic mirror blank.
 This type of sandwich blanks are made from 3 to 5 mm thick glass.
-So less weight, more cooling surface and thinner glass contribute to faster cooling. - All the are pre-curved, this allow to have less distortion while cooling.
-Enjoy having not to hog hog the glass to create the curve.
+So less weight, more cooling surface and thinner glass contribute to faster cooling. - All the blanks are pre-curved, this allow to have less distortion while cooling.
+Enjoy having not to hog the glass to create the curve.
 The mirror blanks are slump in the kiln using accurate forms made in cement-ceramic.

 Glass hardness Here is a chart of the glass hardness of Lime, BVC and Borosilicate glass.
 Lime glass and BVC glass will grind and polish faster then Borosilicate glass.